difeng2015/calculator/README.md

 30 minutes for writing JUnit test cases.

-1 hour for configuring AWS EC2 server and setting up Maven, Git and Jenkins.
+1 hour for configuring AWS EC2 server and setting up Maven, Git and Jenkins on it.